 H-1B Visa Elementary School Principal Jobs

-Elementary School Principal roles qualify for H-1B sponsorship as specialty occupations requiring at least a bachelor's degree in education administration or a related field.
+Elementary School Principal roles qualify for H-1B visa sponsorship as specialty occupations requiring at least a bachelor's degree in education administration or a related field.
 Public school districts and charter networks regularly file LCAs with the DOL, making this one of the more accessible administrative leadership paths for H-1B holders in K-12 education.

-See All Elementary School Principal JobsOverview
+Find H-1B Visa Elementary School Principal JobsOverview

-Showing 5 of 18+ Elementary School Principal jobs
+Showing 5 of 7+ Elementary School Principal jobs

-See all Elementary School Principal jobs
+See all Elementary School Principal Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Elementary School Principal roles.